SimoDR/sensitive-data-detection/README.md

 # Sensitive data detection

 This repository contains the dataset used for sensitive data detection as described in name_paper.
-It has been generated with the OpenLLaMa model, and as such is licensed permissively under the Apache 2.0 license.
+It has been generated with the OpenLLaMa model, and as such is licensed permissively under the Apache 2.0 license: we decided to distribute it freely to encourage further research in this field.

 ## Format